algorithmica-org/algorithmica/content/english/hpc/stats.md

 ### Order Statistics

-There is a slight modification of quicksort called quickselect that allows finding the $k$-th smallest element in $O(n)$ time, which is useful when we need to quickly compute order statistics, e. g. medians or 75-th quantiles.
+There is a slight modification of quicksort called quickselect that allows finding the $k$-th smallest element in $O(n)$ time, which is useful when we need to quickly compute order statistics; e.g., medians or 75-th quantiles.

 1. Select a random element $p$ from the array.
 2. Partition the array into two arrays $L$ and $R$ using the predicate $a_i > p$.